marisapatel3/AEV-Autonomous-Navigation-System/README.md

 ## Overview

 The AEV Autonomous Navigation System is a scale model self-driving vehicle built to combine embedded electronics, sensing, and control software into a working autonomous platform.
-A Nvidia Jetson Nano running ROS coordinates a VESC motor controller with brushless DC drive and servo steering, a LiDAR laser scanner, an inertial measurement unit (IMU), a depth camera, and a joystick for manual driving.
+A NVIDIA Jetson Nano running ROS coordinates a VESC motor controller with brushless DC drive and servo steering, a LiDAR laser scanner, an inertial measurement unit (IMU), a depth camera, and a joystick for manual driving.
 Wheel odometry, IMU orientation, and LiDAR based scan matching are combined to localize the vehicle, and that localization is used for both a driver assist collision avoidance mode and a fully autonomous mode that can wall follow, avoid obstacles, and reverse itself out of dead ends.

 ---